bebofit/teppeti-api/README.md

 # grok-api

-The API for Grok :tada:.
+The API for Teppeti :tada:.

 ## Technology